kassambara/fastqcr/cran-comments.md

 ## Downstream dependencies
 There are currently no downstream dependencies for this package

-## Submission
+## Resubmission

-This is a first submission.
+This is a resubmission.
+In this version, I removed the VignetteBuilder field in the DESCRIPTION file.